joelkariel/academic-kickstart/content/publication/returns_to_scale/index.md

 publication: ''
 publication_short: ''

-abstract: We estimate returns to scale in the U.K. economy from 1998 - 2014 and show that returns to scale have increased over time.
-We show that there is a positive relationship between returns to scale and productivity across industries.
-However, within industries, there is a negative relationship.
-We reconcile these results in a firm dynamics model with endogenous returns to scale.
-Higher fixed-costs lead to higher returns to scale and selection of higher-productivity firms.
-However, high-productivity firms are large, and make greater use of their fixed costs which endogenously reduces returns to scale.
+abstract: Returns to scale is an important, yet underemphasised, element of the market power debate.
+Trends in market power could arise from changes to marginal or fixed costs, both of which are key components of returns to scale.
+We estimate returns to scale in the U.K. economy from 1998 - 2014 and show that returns to scale have increased over time.
+We show theoretically that differences in returns to scale across industries can be explained by variations in the slope of the marginal cost curve, and not by fixed costs.
+Contrary to the predictions of standard models, we find a negative relationship between returns to scale and productivity across industries.
+We present a heterogeneous firm model with imperfect competition and endogenous returns to scale which can explain this result.
+All firms pay fixed labour-denominated overheads, which flips the standard selection effect.
+Industries with greater variable returns to scale experience less selection, so low-productivity laggards can survive.

 # Summary.
 An optional shortened abstract.
 summary: